 Next, outline your priorities and goals.
 Where do you want to be and who can help get you there?
 Surround yourself with people who have been successful in areas that correspond with your goals so they can support you, encourage you, and lovingly lead you back to your path if you waver.

-Where do you want to be and who can help get you there?
+Looking for a mentor?
+Ask yourself where you want to be and who can help get you there.

 Once you’ve pin-pointed these people, be intentional.
 Tell them that they are a source of inspiration and aspiration in your life, and ask to spend time with them!
 Brainstorm to find a schedule that works for both of you so that you can meet face to face or maybe send a weekly email.

 It is important to seek out a mentor whom you can trust based on the way they learn from their experiences.
 Ask them how they got to where they are.
 Consult them when you make big decisions.
 It is crucial you find a mentor you can open up to as you walk through your own struggles.